Skip to content

 Argument Description Data Type Required

-NODE_IP IP of storage node to add string True
+NODE_ADDR Address of storage node api to add, like :5000. string True

 Parameter Description Data Type Required Default

---journal-partition 1: auto-create small partitions for journal on nvme devices.
+1: Auto-create small partitions for journal on nvme devices.
 0: use a separate (the smallest) nvme device of the node for journal.
-The journal needs a maximum of 3 percent of total available raw disk space. integer False 1
+The journal needs a maximum of 3 percent of total available raw disk space.
+Default: 1.

---data-nics Storage network interface name(s).
-Can be more than one.
-Comma-separated list: e.g. eth0,eth1 string False -
+--data-nics Storage network interface names, e.g. eth0,eth1 unknown False -

---namespace Kubernetes namespace to deploy on string False -
+--namespace The Kubernetes namespace to deploy on. string False -

 Deletes a storage node object from the state database.